mentatzoe/umbra-bibliothecam/src/site/notes/About the world/Organisations/The Overseers.md

 They represent the ultimate caretakers of the world, ensuring the balance of life, magic, and nature while guiding the inhabitants of Tinnuith to achieve their highest potential.

 Each Overseer has a particular domain as part of their portfolio with the exception of The Custodian, who is also in charge of coordinating the entire group.
+This domain is then manifested in multiple spheres of influence that may be shared between multiple Overseers.

 - #### The Custodian, Keeper of Balance
 	- **Domain:** Light